Worklines

 DRM Innovation Fund Secretariat

-The DRM Innovation Fund seeks to provide support for the piloting of short-term innovative projects in selected African countries.
-And aims to add value by pursuing innovative projects that have a direct impact on the performance of public administrations in revenue mobilisation.
-The Fund is financed by the Bill & Melinda Gates Foundation (BMGF) and the German Federal Ministry for Economic Cooperation and Development (BMZ), implemented by the GIZ and facilitated by the International Tax Compact (ITC).
+The DRM Innovation Fund sought to provide support for the piloting of short-term innovative projects in selected African countries and aimed to add value by pursuing innovative projects that have a direct impact on the performance of public administrations in revenue mobilisation.
+The Fund was financed by the Bill & Melinda Gates Foundation (BMGF) and the German Federal Ministry for Economic Cooperation and Development (BMZ), implemented by the GIZ and facilitated by the International Tax Compact (ITC).

-More information about the DRM Innovation Fund can be found here.
+More information about the former DRM Innovation Fund can be found here.

 Other development partners